 Which Facelift Technique is Right for You?
-San Diego Facial Plastic Surgery
+Malone Facial Plastic Surgery

 One of the most important things to consider is your specific goals.
 For example, do you want to address sagging skin, wrinkles, or both?
 Do you have significant sun damage that you want to improve?
 These are all important factors to keep in mind when choosing a facelift technique.
 Another thing to consider is your skin type.
 For example, if you have thinner, more delicate skin, you may not be a good candidate for certain types of facelifts that work best on thicker skin.
 Here's a quick rundown of some of the most popular options: